Ctoagn1/pygmali-os/README.md

 ![alt text](https://github.com/Ctoagn1/pygmali-os/blob/master/img/homescreen.png?raw=true)

+# Download
+Dependencies-
+qemu-full
+i386-elf-gcc (only if you want to rebuild it! disk image is already included)

+First, clone the repo `https://github.com/Ctoagn1/pygmali-os` and then go into the project directory and type `make run`.
+Depending on your audio driver, the pa in `-audiodev pa,id=speaker` in the Makefile may need to be replaced with your existing driver, or `-audiodev pa,id=speaker -machine pcspk-audiodev=speaker` can be removed entirely if you don't care about audio.
+For those on Linux who want to regenerate the disk image, `make fs` can be used.
+(Note that the script to regenerate the disk does require usage of mounting and the loop device, which requires sudo).

-**TO DO:** I'm satisfied with the current state of the project for now, but for future additions:
+# TO DO: I'm satisfied with the current state of the project for now, but for future additions:

 -add paging